HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough.md

 This first extractor extracts people mentions (In the sample data, "Barack Obama" and "Michelle Obama") from the sentences, and put them into a new table.
 Note that we have named entity tags in column `ner_tags` of our `sentences` table.
-We will use this column to identify people mentions: we assume that *a word phrase is a people mention if all its words are tagged as `PERSON` in its `ner_tags` field.*
+We use this column to identify people mentions: *a word phrase is a people mention if all its words are tagged as `PERSON` in its `ner_tags` field*.

 <!-- Ideally you would want to add your own domain-specific features to extract
 mentions.
-For example, people names are usually capitalized, tagged with a noun phrase part of speech tag, and have certain dependency paths to other words in the sentence.
+For example, people names are usually capitalized, tagged with a noun phrase Part Of Speech tag, and have certain dependency paths to other words in the sentence.
 However, because the Stanford NLP Parser is relatively good at identifying people and tags them with a `PERSON` named-entity tag we trust its output and don't make the predictions ourselves.
 We simply assume that all